marmikcfc/pokedex/README.md

 # Pokedex

-Its a simple python based Content Based Image Retrieval (CBIR) system.
+Its a simple Content Based Image Retrieval (CBIR) system witten in Python.